25

 • 2

-$\begingroup$ I like the idea, but one downside is that organic placement will be less efficient that grid placement - you'll require more pillars overall, but the aesthetic benefit might well be worth it. $\endgroup$ Apr 22, 2020 at 12:35
+$\begingroup$ I like the idea, but one downside is that organic placement will be less efficient that grid placement - you'll require more pillars overall, but the aesthetic benefit might well be worth it. $\endgroup$ Commented Apr 22, 2020 at 12:35

 • 5

 $\begingroup$ @nuclearwang I see your point, but I don't think there's anything inherently optimal from a structural engineering perspective about a square grid system, it is just chosen for economical reasons in most human constructions.
-You could definitely devise a structurally sound grid system which will not be as apparently organised from a visual perspective. $\endgroup$ Apr 22, 2020 at 13:22
+You could definitely devise a structurally sound grid system which will not be as apparently organised from a visual perspective. $\endgroup$ Commented Apr 22, 2020 at 13:22

 • 5

 $\begingroup$ Not necessarily a square grid, but for a ceiling that requires uniform support, there will be some optimal repeating pattern that maximally spaces the pillars.
 If the pattern isn't uniform, there's some spot where the pillars are closer together than they need to be, which results in needing more pillars overall.
-However, since we're talking about a cave and not a purely artificially designed structure, the "uniform support" assumption is a bit weak, so organic arrangement could be quite efficient now that I think about it a little more. $\endgroup$ Apr 22, 2020 at 13:47
+However, since we're talking about a cave and not a purely artificially designed structure, the "uniform support" assumption is a bit weak, so organic arrangement could be quite efficient now that I think about it a little more. $\endgroup$ Commented Apr 22, 2020 at 13:47

 • 2